AJMartel/nodemcu-wampum/README.md

 # nodemcu-wampum
 **A ESP8266 web server delivering static/dyn pages from SD card**

-A simple HTTP web server hosting static and dynamic lua script files from SD card instead of the flash ram.
+A simple HTTP web server hosting HTML,JS,CSS and server side lua script files **from SD** card instead of the flash ram.

-This server is very limited and you must code your pages carefully.
-You can use some of the example web projects listed on the bottom of the page.
+This server is very limited in resources and you must code your pages carefully.
+Best you clone some of the example web projects listed on the bottom of the page.

-*THERE IS NO NEED TO MODIFY THIS PROJECT TO SERVE YOUR PROJECT/WEBSITE*

 Just load your project on the SD card and your are done.